Two Thousand Women: Production

+It was one of the last films produced at Gainsborough by Edward Black.

 Frank Launder stated later that he "should have treated the subject more seriously...that it would have been a bigger film if I concentrated less on the comedy and more on the drama".

 Phyllis Calvert said she was offered the part of the nun who falls in love with a pilot, but turned it down and Patricia Roc played it instead.
 Calvert played Freda Thompson, even though she felt Launder and Gilliat "didn't like me turning down a part they had written for me, which I can understand".
 According to Calvert, Renée Houston and Flora Robson "didn't get on at all" while the film was being made.

 Reception

 According to trade papers, the film was a success at the British box office in 1944.

 American release

 Perhaps because of the success of Three Came Home, the film was released in the USA in 1951 in a severely cut version under the title of House of 1,000 Women.
 The American version of the film available on DVD ignores Patricia Roc's adventures as well as several subplots and starts the film with the transport to the internment hotel.